lagotto/lagotto/README.md

 Memcached is used to cache requests (in particular API requests) in production, and the default configuration can be used.
 If you want to run memcached on a different host, change `config.cache_store = :dalli_store, { :namespace => "alm" }` in `config/environments/production.rb` to `config.cache_store = :dalli_store, 'cache.example.com', { :namespace => "alm" }`.

     sudo apt-get install memcached

+#### Install Postfix
+Postfix is used to send reports via email.
+Alternatively, a different SMTP host can be configured in `config/settings.yml`.

+    sudo apt-get install postfix

+The default configuration assumes `address: localhost`, `port: 25`.
+You can configure mail in `config/settings.yml`:

+    mail:
+      address:
+      port:
+      domain:
+      user_name:
+      password:
+      authentication:

+More information can be found [here](http://guides.rubyonrails.org/action_mailer_basics.html).

 #### Install Apache and dependencies required for Passenger